Hootan/encfs-java/README.md

 # encfs-java

-A modified version of encfs-java for MiXplorer file manager.
+A modified version of encfs-java.

 The original project:
 https://github.com/mrpdaemon/encfs-java